Peppa Pig World and Paultons Park review for families

 Are there any extra charges once I’m there?

-Parking is free and the car park is mercilessly close to the entrance – hooray for not having to trek miles with an over-excited 2 year old!
+Parking is free and the car park is mercilessly close to the entrance – hooray for not having to trek miles with two already over-excited kids!

 One thing that’s pretty tricky to avoid is the gift shop.
 There’s a decent size one in Peppa Pig World, but our two were so engrossed with the rides we managed to distract them away quite easily.

 As far as other extras go, there’s the usual ride photos on offer.
-We usually don’t bother with these but couldn’t resist spending £12 on a fridge magnet featuring my son and daughter absolutely loving life on the Farmyard Flyer rollercoaster.
+We usually don’t bother with these but the previous year we couldn’t resist spending £12 on a fridge magnet featuring my son and daughter absolutely loving life on the Farmyard Flyer rollercoaster.
 SO cute and worth every penny!
+This visit we caved and bought both children their own ‘Driver’s Licence’ from Al’s Auto Academy Driving School after completing the ride (where you get to drive your own little car around a mini street layout).
+It included their photos, names and a cool lanyard, but did set us back £20 in total.

 Also, if you’ve got a mega Peppa Pig fan on your hands – and can afford it – there’s the option to buy an Early Pass which gives you a personal meeting with Peppa and George, as well as 30 minutes access to all the rides before other guests are let in.
-But be prepared, this comes at a premium – an extra £29.75 for a 3-year-old on top of the usual ticket price (slightly less for a younger child or adult).
+But be prepared, this comes at a premium – an extra £29.75 for a 3-year-old on top of the usual ticket price (slightly less for a younger child and just £19.25 for an adult).

 How long will you spend at Paultons Park?

 There’s so much to explore here.
-Of course, there’s Peppa Pig World, but as well as this the Park includes various themed areas including Tornado Springs, Lost Kingdom, Critter Creek and Little Africa, and you could easily spend two days here discovering it all.
+Of course, there’s Peppa Pig World, but as well as this the Park includes various themed areas including Tornado Springs, Lost Kingdom, Critter Creek and Wild Lands, and you could easily spend two days here discovering it all.

 Looking for more things to do nearby?
 Take a look at our roundup of the best family days out in the New Forest.